liamrahum/wayland-dotfiles/README.md

 sudo ./install-on-arch.sh
 ```
 ##### * Note: I'm using the LTS kernel for a bit more stability on Arch
+##### * Note 2: If you're using NVIDIA & systemd-boot, you'll need to manually add the kernel parameters for Hyprland to work.

 ## ⚒️ Manual install:
 #### To install yay (the AUR helper):